-- Feedback from patients was positive about the way staff treat people.
-CQC received positive feedback via the comment cards from patients who mentioned their compassion and commitment. - The service carried out its own patient survey for 2017/ 18, results included; Of 31 patients surveyed all of them stated that the respect shown to me by this doctor was excellent.
-Of 31 patients surveyed 30 stated the manner in which they were treated by the reception staff was excellent, the other respondent stated that is was very good. - Staff understood patients' personal, cultural, social and religious needs.
+- Feedback from patients was positive about the way staff treat people. - We made CQC comment cards available for patients to complete two weeks prior to the inspection visit.
+We received 28 completed comment cards all of which were positive and indicated patients felt the service received was excellent.
+They felt that the premises were clean and that staff treated them with dignity and respect. - From the services own survey 95% of patient's surveys said that their GP was very helpful or extremely helpful. - Staff understood patients' personal, cultural, social and religious needs.
 They displayed an understanding and non-judgmental attitude to all patients. - The service gave patients timely support and information.